AxtMueller/Windows-Kernel-Explorer/README.md

 9. Path modification for driver, process and process module
 10. Enable/disable some obnoxious Windows components

-# Revision History
-### Current Version: 20181231
-This is the first public version.
-#### Revoked Versions: 00000000
-These versions have serious security issues and should not be used anymore.

 # Thanking List
 1. Team of WIN64AST (I referenced the UI design and many features of this software)
 2. Team of PCHunter (I referenced some features of this software)